Chapter 11

 There was some hesitation in the sound.
 Surprised Luke put down his bag.

 'Liane?!
 Is that you?'
-He said and return to the sofa.
+He answer her question through the Force and return to the sofa.

 He took a Jedi meditation stance, turned inwards and let the Force bring him to Liane's cell.
-She sat on her bench, her eyes wide open in surprise, when she saw him walking up to her.
+The lights in her cell were out and she sat on her bench in the dark, her eyes wide open in surprise, when she saw him walking up to her.

 "So, it is true!!"
 She whispered ecstatic.
 "I can talk with you if I take the Jedi pendant in my hand, whisper your name or concentrate myself on you."

-"Remember, what I told you about that little book in the old Jedi language.
+"Do you remember , what I told you about that little book in the old Jedi language.
 Neither my father, nor the commander ever knew that I copied that chapter about the Jedi-pendant, so I could read the text in my room.
-I understood, but didn't comprehend, from those mysterious words, that the Force is uniting the Jedi Knight who made the pendant with the person who's wearing it, making it possible for them to communicate with each other through the Force.
+I understood, but not fully, from those mysterious words, that the Force is uniting the Jedi Knight who made the pendant with the person who's wearing it, making it possible for them to communicate with each other through the Force.
 Now that I'm wearing such a wonderful gift myself, I wanted to know, if those words were true."

 'Liane, your knowledge is incredible.
 Yes, you can use the Force through the Jedi-pendant, because the Force is strongly affecting you.
 Promise me, that you will use the power of the pendant as much as you need it.'
 Luke urged her.

-"I will, Luke, I promise" Liane nodded with a smile, "You're my best friend.
+"I will, Luke, I promise" Liane nodded with a smile, "You're a fine friend.
 I trust you, for only a real friend would do so much to help me. "

 'I'm your friend.
 I want to help you, as much as I can and wherever I am.
 Through the Force of the Jedi-pendant there is no gap between Dalmaran and Wegoyy.'

 "Really?
-So I can with you, even if you aren't on Wegoyy?
+So I can talk with you, even if you aren't on Wegoyy?
 That's unbelievable."

 'Use it in about a day, Liane, after I'm back on Dalmaran.
 You will see that it's true' Luke said.